 The output of the Security Maturity Assessment is an Information Security Program.

-The implementation phase can take between 2 weeks and a year, depending on the company’s size and infrastructure complexity.
+The implementation phase can take your virtual ciso (virtual chief information security officer) between 2 weeks and a year, depending on the company’s size and infrastructure complexity.

 Identity & Access Management

 Our Identity and Access management service is part of the Virtual CISO as a Service and is an ongoing effort throughout the time we work with our customers.
 During that time, we identify all business assets and all people having regular or administrative access to them.
 We also identify potential ways to attack or misuse the access and come up with compensating controls for them.

 A critical part of this project is to educate the whole team of the customer on the importance of not reusing passwords and how to use a password manager efficiently.

 A vital objective to achieve with any customer is reaching passwordless authentication – something we deliver with a combination of services from Google (FIDO2), Microsoft (passwordless authentication), Yubico and utilizing biometrics and physical security.

 Every company has a different threat landscape due to the data it holds, its customers and competitors, and the resources it operates with.

 Due to this, there are different attack methods hackers can use to compromise the security of the company and achieve their objective – to steal money directly from the accounting department, to steal confidential data or even hold the company for ransom, as it happened with this famous law firm security breach.

 We take a lot into account, but we also cover the fundamental types of attacks with all our customers: